-Using the Australian selling prices of the goods reported by the importers who cooperated with the inquiry the Commission observed that importer's prices undercut Australian industry's prices in the range of between 23 to 48 per cent during the inquiry period and on average was 25 per cent.
-Excluding sales to OEM customers, price undercutting was highest in the segment in which the Australian industry sold the most volume.
+Using the Australian selling prices of the goods reported by the importers who cooperated with the inquiry the Commission observed that importer's prices undercut Australian industry's prices in the range of between 23 to 48 per cent during the inquiry period and on average by approximately 25 per cent.
+Excluding sales to OEM customers, price undercutting was highest in the customer category in which the Australian industry sold the most volume.
 In addition, even though importer's prices undercut Australian industry, the margins between the importer's Australian selling prices for the goods sourced from China and export prices at the FIS level were significant.
-The Commission considers this circumstance arises as a result of the lower export prices of the goods purchased by importers.
+The Commission considers this circumstance arises as a result of the low export prices of the goods purchased by importers, irrespective of whether they were dumped or subsidised.